Courses

 SPAN 415 — Bilingualism in Spanish Speaking World

-This course examines what it means to know two or more languages, with a particular focus on the Spanish-speaking world.
-Besides exploring the very notion of bilingualism and multilingualism, the course examines how individuals and communities come to be multilingual; the social, cognitive and linguistic dimensions of knowing more than one language; and the results and dynamics of language contact, particularly in communities where Spanish has come into contact with other languages (e.g. Basque and Catalan in Spain, Quechua and Aymara in Bolivia, and English in the U.S.).
+This course examines what it means to speak more than one language, with a particular focus on the Spanish-speaking world.
+Besides exploring the very notion of bilingualism, the course examines how individuals and communities come to be multilingual; the social, cognitive, and linguistic dimensions of knowing more than one language; and the typical results and dynamics of language contact, paying special attention to the contrast between communities where Spanish is a majority language in contact with indigenous and regional languages (e.g. Nahuatl and Quechua in Latin America, and Basque and Catalan in Spain), and communities in which it is a minority language (the US, where it coexists with English).
 Includes an optional Community-Based Learning Project in the local Latinx community.
 Conducted in Spanish.

 Prerequisite: Two Spanish courses above SPAN 301 or 302